The Code Compliance Monitoring Committee (CCMC) is an independent Committee established under clause 36 of the 2013 Code of Banking Practice.

 Our day-to-day work is supported by our Secretariat.
-The Secretariat receives operational and administrative support from the Financial Ombudsman Service (FOS) under a service agreement between us, the Australian Bankers’ Association and FOS.
+The Secretariat receives operational and administrative support from the Australian Financial Complaints Authority (AFCA) under a service agreement between us, the Australian Banking Association and AFCA.
 This agreement is designed to maintain our independence in governance arrangements, processes and decision-making.

 Christopher Doogan AM

 Chairperson Current term: 31 January 2017 – 30 January 2020

 Chris is a company director and lawyer by background, having occupied several senior positions in both the private and public sectors.
 Chris was first appointed as Chair of the CCMC on 1 February 2014.